-An IVA is a legally binding agreement between you (“the Debtor”) and your creditors, which enables you to restructure your affairs, whilst retaining an element of control, and helping relieve you from the constant stress and pressure that you face when dealing with debt.
+An IVA is a legally binding agreement between you (“the debtor”) and your creditors, which enables you to restructure your affairs, while retaining an element of control and helps to relieve you from the constant stress and pressure that you face when dealing with debt.

 Every year roughly 40,000 people enter into an IVA as a way to resolve their financial problems.

-In order to propose an IVA you will firstly need to engage with a licensed Insolvency Practitioner, who will assist you in preparing the statutory documentation required to propose an IVA to your creditors.
-When proposing an IVA your creditors will expect that the return to them on their debt is greater than what it would be in the event that you were made Bankrupt.
+In order to propose an IVA, you will firstly need to engage with a licensed insolvency practitioner, who will assist you in preparing the statutory documentation required to propose an IVA to your creditors.
+When proposing an IVA, your creditors will expect that the return to them on their debt is greater than it would be in the event that you were made bankrupt.

-Our experience of working with both debtors and creditors enables us to formulate a strategy that will not only be appealing to your creditors, but will also be structured mindful of the changing circumstances and impact on both you and your family.
+Our experience of working with both debtors and creditors enables us to formulate a strategy that will not only be appealing to your creditors, but will also be structured in a way that is mindful of the changing circumstances and impact on both you and your family.

-As part of the initial work undertaken, we will prepare a Comparative Outcome Statement to illustrate the differing outcomes for creditors and there is a duty on the Insolvency Practitioner, in his initial capacity as Nominee, to ensure that your proposal is reasonable, realistic and achievable.
-If we feel that an IVA is the right procedure, for both you and your creditors, we will then notify creditors with the proposal and how the terms are to be structured relative to your circumstances.
+As part of the initial work undertaken, we will prepare a comparative outcome statement to illustrate the differing outcomes for creditors.
+There is a duty on the insolvency practitioner, in their initial capacity as nominee, to ensure that the proposal is reasonable, realistic and achievable.
+If we feel that an IVA is the right procedure for both you and your creditors, we will then notify creditors of the proposal and inform them of how the terms are to be structured relative to your circumstances.

-The IVA will propose that your debts are frozen, along with any further interest and charges, and you will make a monthly contribution from your surplus income for a period of up to 60 months to the Insolvency Practitioner.
-It is likely that the amount you contribute over the 60 months will only pay a proportion of your total debts, however provided your proposal is accepted and you comply with its terms, you will be discharged from those debts in full and final settlement, with your creditors writing off any balance due to them, allowing you to get on get on with life.
+The IVA will propose that your debts are frozen, along with any further interest and charges, and you will make a monthly contribution from your surplus income, for a period of up to 60 months, to the insolvency practitioner.
+It is likely that the amount you contribute over the 60 months will pay only a proportion of your total debts; however, provided your proposal is accepted and you comply with its terms, you will be discharged from those debts in full and final settlement, with your creditors writing off any balance due to them, allowing you to get on with life.

-Where your affairs are slightly more complicated, such as being a home owner, or where you trade in your personal name, you will be deemed to be a Complex IVA, and the expectation may be that not only do you have to make contributions from your monthly surplus income, as you would in a Consumer Based IVA, you will also be expected to realise some or all of your personal assets or introduce amounts equivalent to their value for the benefit of your creditors.
+Where your affairs are slightly more complicated, such as being a homeowner, or where you trade in your personal name, you will be deemed to be a complex IVA, and the expectation may be that not only do you have to make contributions from your monthly surplus income, as you would in a consumer-based IVA, but you also have to realise some or all of your personal assets or introduce amounts equivalent to their value for the benefit of your creditors.
 Therefore, if you are self-employed and your business is viable, you can continue to trade in an IVA, provided that there are no restrictions placed upon you by your governing or licensing bodies.

-It is possible to enter into an IVA, even if you are already Bankrupt or have been presented with a Bankruptcy petition, however you will note that an IVA is a long term commitment, and in the event that you default on the terms of the IVA proposal, you may end up being subject to Bankruptcy proceedings and its consequences at a later date.
+It is possible to enter into an IVA even if you are already bankrupt or have been presented with a bankruptcy petition; however, you will note that an IVA is a long-term commitment, and in the event that you default on the terms of the IVA proposal, you may end up being subject to bankruptcy proceedings and their consequences at a later date.